imacek/one-click-eth2-validator-node/README.md

 ## Upgrade Lighthouse - betwen validator attestations

-Go to `group_vars/all` and update `lighthouse_version` to latest that can be found https://github.com/sigp/lighthouse/releases.
+Go to `group_vars/all` and update `lighthouse_version` to latest that can be found at https://github.com/sigp/lighthouse/releases.
 Then run:

     ansible-playbook lighthouse.yml --ask-become-pass